gradle/gradle/design-docs/model-reporting.md

 Currently, we include the absolute path to the script containing the rule.
 This should be relative to the project root.

+_Not in scope_
+- Presenting the relative path, line number and column number, to a transitive build script. i.e. `apply from: '../../../someScript.gradle'`

 # Story: Rule binding failure errors use consistent terminology

 See ModelRuleBindingFailureIntegrationTest.